 The National Provincial Championship (NPC) was started in 1976.
 It formalised the playing of provincial rugby in New Zealand, which until that time had a lot of interprovincial rivalries but no structure.
-It has changed it's format several times since then and became the Air New Zealand Cup and then in 2006, the ITM Cup and the Heartland Championship.
+It has changed it's format several times since then and also had name changes as sponsors have changed.

 In 1976 there was a Division 1 made up of 7 North Island teams and 4 South Island teams.
 There were 2 Division 2s, one for North Island teams and one for South Island teams.
 The lowest placed South Island team in Division 1 played off against the winner of the South Island Division 2.
 This ensured that there was always 4 South Island teams in Division 1.
 The lowest placed North Island team was relegated, replaced by the winner of the North Island Division 2.